ihor-delta/ex-ethics/README.md

 The principle of ethics may look like this:

-> As part of your activities, directed at or within a system, you need to consider whether the result of the action violates the process of maintaining the stability of the system, even in the context of its evolution/development.
+> As part of your activities, directed at or within a systemic conceptual phenomenon, you need to consider whether the result of the action violates the process of maintaining the stability of the system, even in the context of its evolution/development.

 Following this principle presupposes the recognition of systems in the phenomena of reality.